UAB Blazers football statistical leaders

 Bryan Thomas holds Blazer career and single-season records in sacks.

 The UAB Blazers football statistical leaders are individual statistical leaders of the UAB Blazers football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Blazers represent the University of Alabama at Birmingham in the NCAA's Conference USA (C-USA).
+The Blazers represent the University of Alabama at Birmingham in the NCAA Division I FBS American Conference.
 The football program returned in 2017 after a two-season hiatus.

 UAB began competing in intercollegiate football in 1991.
 Entries on these lists tend to be dominated by more recent players, however, as regular seasons expanded from 11 to 12 games in 2002-03 and permanently in 2006.
-Additionally, the Blazers have played in three bowl games, the 2004 Hawaii Bowl, 2017 Bahamas Bowl, and 2018 Boca Raton Bowl, and also played in (and won) the C-USA Championship Game in 2018, giving that team a second extra game.
-Accordingly, the 2004, 2017, and 2018 seasons have a disproportionately high amount of entries.
+Additionally, the Blazers have qualified for seven bowl games—specifically in the 2004 season and in each season from 2017 to 2022 (although their planned 2020 bowl game was canceled due to COVID-19 issues).
+During UAB's tenure in Conference USA (CUSA) from 1999 to 2014 and 2017–2022, the Blazers also played in the CUSA Championship Game three times (2018–2020), giving the 2018 and 2019 teams a second extra game.
+Accordingly, those seasons have a disproportionately high amount of entries.